borderpointer/smilejoe/README.md

 ## Installation

 *You must have node.js installed for this to work.* <br>
-*You must also have Joe in your Slack group for this bot to work.*
+*You must also have Joe in your Slack group for this bot to work.*<br>

 * create a bot user intergration [here](https://my.slack.com/services/new/bot)
 * clone this repo in Terminal while in your desired directory: `git clone git@github.com:borderpointer/smilejoe.git`